 The Audit Committee represents the Board of Directors in discharging its responsibility relating to the accounting, reporting, and financial practices of the Company and has general responsibility for surveillance of internal controls and accounting and audit activities of the Company.
 The Board of Directors has adopted a written charter for the Audit Committee, a current copy of which is available to shareholders on the Company's website at www.amerigon.com under the link "About Us"; a copy may also be obtained free of charge by delivering written request to: Barry Steele, Secretary of Amerigon Incorporated, 21680 Haggerty Road, Suite 101, Northville, Michigan 48167.
-The Company's Audit Committee is composed of three Independent Directors, Messrs.
-Castaing, Clark and Paulsen.
-The Audit Committee held four meetings during 2006.
+The Audit Committee held six meetings during 2007.

 Under Nasdaq listing requirements, listed companies must have audit committees comprised of at least three members who meet a heightened standard of independence.
-Upon consideration of the criteria and requirements regarding such heightened standard of independence, the Board of Directors has determined that the members of the Audit Committee meet such criteria and requirements and are "independent" for such purposes.
+Upon consideration of the criteria and requirements regarding such heightened standard of independence, the Board of Directors has determined that all four members of the Audit Committee meet such criteria and requirements and are "independent" for such purposes.

-The Board has also reviewed the experience, qualifications and skills of each member of the Audit Committee and determined that Mr. Clark, (who, as noted above, meets the Nasdaq heightened standard of independence for audit committee purposes) is an "audit committee financial expert," as such term is used in Item 401 of Regulation S-K promulgated under the Securities Act of 1933 and the Securities Exchange Act of 1934.
-Mr. Clark's experience that qualifies him as our Audit Committee Financial Expert includes certified public accounting experience, serving as manager and president of public accounting firms, and a Bachelor of Science in Business with an emphasis in accounting.
+The Board has also reviewed the experience, qualifications and skills of each member of the Audit Committee and determined that Mr. Marx, (who, as noted above, meets the Nasdaq heightened standard of independence for audit committee purposes) is an "audit committee financial expert," as such term is used in Item 401 of Regulation S-K promulgated under the Securities Act of 1933 and the Securities Exchange Act of 1934.
+Mr. Marx's experience that qualifies him as our Audit Committee Financial Expert includes his experience as the Chief Executive Officer of a major automotive industry supplier and his experience as Vice-President of Ford Motor Company's Automotive Components Group, and his recent experience as the President and Chief Executive Officer of a private investment firm.
+Other members of the Audit Committee may also qualify as "audit committee financial experts."